General Submission Requirements

 JOE's Commitment to Author Development

 JOE's mission differs slightly from that of most academic journals in that JOE is committed to nurturing emerging scholars and new authors and encouraging professional development (including in the area of scholarly writing) among those working in university outreach and engagement.
 Therefore, when rejecting a manuscript, the JOE editorial team provides detailed feedback about the problems in the manuscript and directs the corresponding author to resources that can help those hoping to publish in JOE or other academic journals improve their manuscript development skills.
-Therefore, an article rejected during the internal review or on the recommendation of as Associate Editor's review may be substantially revised and resubmitted to the journal.
+Therefore, an article rejected during the internal review or on the recommendation of an associate editor's review may be substantially revised and resubmitted to the journal.
 Allowing authors to submit new versions of manuscripts that were rejected during the editorial review serves two purposes: (a) JOE benefits from opportunities to publish content that makes an important scientific contribution even if a previous version of a manuscript lacked technical appropriateness and (b) prospective JOE authors are not prevented from publishing important work merely because they needed improvement in the area of scholarly writing.